FAQ - Instrument mics

 No, they all sound different.
 Each mic is tailored for a specific instrument.
 Each mic is EQ'd internally to make your instrument sound natural.

-All three mics sound the same, but they have different powering and connections:
+Bothe mics sound the same, but they have different powering and connections:

 Guitar Mic:

-For temporary mounting
+For temporary mounting.

-Phantom powered
+Phantom powered.

-Connects to a sound-system mixer or to an instrument amp that has phantom power
+Connects to a sound-system mixer or to an instrument amp that has phantom power.

-Also connects to any phantom power supply, which connects to an instrument amp or mixer that lacks phantom power
+Also connects to any phantom power supply, which connects to an instrument amp or mixer that lacks phantom power.

 Guitar Mic B

-For temporary mounting
+For temporary mounting.

 Battery powered.
-The battery lasts about one year.
+The battery lasts about one year..

-Connects by a guitar cord to an active direct box, instrument amp, or effects pedals
+Connects by a guitar cord to an active direct box, instrument amp, or effects pedals.

 The Guitar Mic and Guitar Mic B can be converted to wireless operation using our wireless mic modification.